 Neuropathic pain may result from disorders of the peripheral or central nervous system.

 Neuropathic pain is often resistant to opioids, so other medication classes – such as tricyclic antidepressants, anticonvulsants, and local anesthetics – are often used.
 Central sensitization, or pain “wind-up”, may perpetuate chronic pain even when ongoing peripheral sensory input is absent.
 Wind-up is thought to cause allodynia, hyperalgesia, and hyperpathia.
-Receptors such as NMDA, AMPA, and Metabotropic glutamate (mGlu) have recently been identified for their role in central sensitization and antagonists of these receptors have produced pain relief.
+Receptors such as N-methyl-D-aspartate (NMDA), α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA), and Metabotropic glutamate (mGlu) have recently been identified for their role in central sensitization and antagonists of these receptors have produced pain relief.

-If you or a loved one suffers from neuropathic pain, please check with a physician to review your medication options.
+If you or a loved one suffer from neuropathic pain, please check with a physician to review your medication options.
 We will gladly work with your doctor to develop appropriate medical therapy.